 Click also on the "Shared with you" section on the left and decide, if you want to (temporary) decline a share and accept it maybe later on.
 By default, all shares are automatically accepted, but you can always decline a share and accept it again to keep your switchdrive folder clean and to better manage your local harddisk space.

-In the same share-dialog where you can enter the name of the person or group, you can also specify which permissions the user or the group should have.
-Note that the default permission of a shared folder is "can re-share" and "can edit", but this does not include deleting or moving any data.
-This permission has to be set intentionally by the owner of the data to avoid deletion of data by accident.
+Once you have shared something with another person or group, you can adjust the permissions of the user or group.
+Note that the default permission of a shared folder is "can share" and "can edit", but this does not include deleting or moving any data.
+This permission has to be set explicitly by the owner of the data to avoid deletion of data by accident.

 Do delete a share click on the small trashbin icon.